Integration Steps

 val customBrowserConfig = CustomBrowserConfig(merchantKey, txnId)

-//Set the issuerUrl and issuerPostData to open in WebView for otp assist redirection to bank page
+// Set the issuerUrl and issuerPostData to open in WebView

 } else {